List of aircraft of the Iranian Air Force

 This is a list of aircraft types operated by the Iranian Air Force, not including those operated by the Aerospace Force of the Islamic Revolutionary Guard Corps.
 This list includes aircraft operated by Imperial Iranian Army Aviation prior to the foundation of the Air Force as a separate service in August 1955.

 In 2007, Iraq asked Iran to return some of the scores of Iraqi fighter planes that flew there ahead of the Persian Gulf War in 1991.
+One former-Iraqi Ilyushin Il-76MD Adnan 2 crashed during a flyby near the city of Tehran.
 In late 2014, Iran returned some of the impounded Iraqi military aircraft to Iraq.